 Memory 512 MB.
 Sufficient for up to 500 Citrix servers and approximately 50,000 licenses, but monitor available memory during operation to determine if you need to add more memory.
 For larger environments, Citrix recommends allocating more memory.

 XenServer version XenServer 6.1, 6.2 and XenServer 6.5.
 Minimum Storage Requirement 8 GB on the default Storage Repository inside the XenServer pool.
 Virtual CPU (VCPU) 1 VCPU.
 For larger environments or those leveraging User/Device licensing, consider adding a second VCPU.
-Browsers These are the browsers tested by Citrix.
-Others browsers might work, but all functionality might not be available.
-Note: Citrix recommends you use the most recent versions of the listed browsers. • Edge • Internet Explorer Version 10 and 11 • Internet Explorer Version 9 in compatibility mode • Mozilla Firefox Version 32 and 39 • Chrome Version 40 • Safari Version 5.1
+Browsers Internet Explorer Versions 10.0 for 32-bit and 11.0 for 64-bit Mozilla Firefox Versions 26.0 and 27.0 Chrome Versions 31.0 and 32.0 Safari Versions 3.0.3 and 5.1.7